 Standardization of the best comprehensive security solutions is vital for network operators and service providers that operate in a multi-vendor international telecommunication environment.
-Due to some specific characteristics of IoT environment (e.g., limited computing power and memory size of the small mobile devices, long lifecycle, customized operating systems and software), providing security and personally identifiable information (PII) protection is an especially challenging task that deserves special attentions and study.
+Due to some specific characteristics of IoT environment (e.g., limited computing power and memory size of the small mobile devices, long lifecycle, customized operating systems and software), providing security and personally identifiable information (PII) protection is an especially challenging task that deserves special attention and study.

+A digital twin is a virtual representation of a physical object or system that is synchronized with the real-world counterpart.
+Security of digital twins are becoming important to address the risks, such as unauthorized access to the sensitive data, risk of taking control of physical systems, and use of digital twins to launch cyberattacks, etc. There are several controls to address the risks of digital twin, such as data encryption, access control, and vulnerability management and logging and monitoring, etc. A digital platform is a group of technologies that are used as a base upon which applications, processes or technologies are developed.

+A metaverse refers to a collective virtual shared space that is created by the convergence of physical and virtual reality.
+It's a digital universe where users can interact with computer-generated environments, objects, and other users in real-time.
+Key characteristics of the metaverse include virtual reality and Augmented Reality (AR), interactivity that users can interact with the virtual world and other users within it, persistent space that exists independently of individual users, and diverse applications.
+There is a need for identifying the roles and responsibilities of telecom users, operators, and service providers with regards to security and PII protection aspects in the digital twin and metaverse environment.
+Services and applications in digital twins and metaverse will have a profound impact for telecom users and industries including telecom service providers.

+CitiVerse is referred to as metaverse for Cities.

+Standardization for the comprehensive security solutions, best practices and guidance of applications and services based on digital twin and metaverse security and data protection technologies is critical towards achieving enhanced innovation.

-Recommendations and Supplements under responsibility of this Question as of : X.1101, X.1111, X.1112, X.1113, X.1114, X.1121, X.1122, X.1123, X.1124, X.1125, X.1126, X.1127, X.1171, X.1191, X.1192, X.1193, X.1194, X.1195, X.1196, X.1197, X.1198, X.1311, X.1312, X.1313, X.1314, X.1331, X.1332, X.1333, X.1361, X.1362, X.1363, X.1364, X.1365, X.1366, X.1367, X.1368, X.1369, X.1453, and Supplements X.Suppl.19, X.Suppl.24 and X.Suppl.26.
+Recommendations and Supplements under responsibility of this Question as of 12 July 2024: X.1101, X.1111, X.1112, X.1113, X.1114, X.1121, X.1122, X.1123, X.1124, X.1125, X.1126, X.1127, X.1171, X.1191, X.1192, X.1193, X.1194, X.1195, X.1196, X.1197, X.1198, X.1311, X.1312, X.1313, X.1314, X.1331, X.1332, X.1333, X.1352, X.1361, X.1362, X.1363, X.1364, X.1365, X.1366, X.1367, X.1368, X.1369, X.1453, X.1454, Supplements X.Suppl.19, X.Suppl.24 and X.Suppl.26 and Technical Reports/Papers: TR.ibc-cd, TR.ba-iot.

-Texts under development as of : X.iotsec-4, X.ra-iot, X.sc-iot, X.ztd-iot and TR.ibc-cd.
+Texts under development as of 12 July 2024: : X.1353 (ex.
+X.ztd-iot), X.1354 (ex.
+X.sc-iot), X.gnssa-iot, X.mt-feature, X.mt-integrity, X.ra-iot, X.sm-iot, X.sr-iiot.

 2 Question